Ubuntu ships with the open-source Nouveau driver for NVIDIA cards by default, which lacks support for the full range of GPU features and performance.

 sudo apt update && sudo apt upgrade -y

-Step 2: Search for the Nvidia Drivers in the Official Repository
+Step 2: Search for Available NVIDIA Drivers

 sudo apt search nvidia-driver

-Step 3: Install the Suitable Nvidia Driver
+Step 3: Install the NVIDIA Driver

 sudo apt install nvidia-driver-535